Welcome to Tobacco Free St. Johns

 Join us today!

-Tobacco Free St. Johns will meet on Wednesday, November 12, 2014 beginning at 3:00 PM at the Alicia Classroom at Flagler Hospital.
+Tobacco Free St. Johns will meet on Wednesday, December 17, 2014 beginning at 3:00 PM at the Matanzas Classroom at Flagler Hospital.
 All meetings are open to the public.

-The St. Johns County Tobacco - Free Partnership is a community-wide, locally organized group collectively working towards eliminating initiation and use of tobacco among St. Johns County residents, supporting tobacco policy change and educating decision makers about the impact of tobacco on the lives of St Johns County residents and visitors.
+Tobacco Free St. Johns is a community-wide, locally organized group collectively working towards eliminating initiation and use of tobacco and alternative nicotine products among St. Johns County residents, supporting policy change and educating decision makers about the impact of tobacco use and nicotine addiction on the lives of St. Johns County residents and visitors.